JesseBonanno/PySlope/README.md

 This module can return plots for the critical failure slope or plots for all failure slopes below a certain factor of safety.

-The module can perform 2500 iterations with 50 slices in approximately 3 seconds.

 ## Project Purpose

 The purpose of this project is two fold: